dmitrykuzmenkov/linux-bintools/README.md

 Squash all commits in current branch since it was created using other branch
 Usage: git-branch-squash [branch]
 branch - branch that was used to create current branch to determine commits to squash.
 Default: master

+## swap-usage
+Show top proccesses and amount of swap they use.
+Usage: swap-usage